Maravai LifeSciences (NASDAQ:MRVI) Updates FY 2021 Earnings Guidance

 Maravai LifeSciences (NASDAQ:MRVI) issued an update on its FY 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $1.300-$1.360 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.150.
 The company issued revenue guidance of $745 million-$770 million, compared to the consensus revenue estimate of $709.65 million.

-Maravai LifeSciences (NASDAQ:MRVI) last posted its quarterly earnings results on Tuesday, August 10th.
-The company reported $0.44 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.32 by $0.12.
-The company had revenue of $217.80 million for the quarter, compared to analyst estimates of $195.49 million.
-The firm’s revenue for the quarter was up 364.4% on a year-over-year basis.
-As a group, analysts anticipate that Maravai LifeSciences will post 1.37 earnings per share for the current year.
+Maravai LifeSciences (NASDAQ:MRVI) last issued its quarterly earnings results on Tuesday, August 10th.
+The company reported $0.44 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.32 by $0.12.
+The business had revenue of $217.80 million during the quarter, compared to the consensus estimate of $195.49 million.
+The firm’s quarterly revenue was up 364.4% on a year-over-year basis.
+Sell-side analysts expect that Maravai LifeSciences will post 1.37 earnings per share for the current fiscal year.

 An institutional investor recently raised its position in Maravai LifeSciences stock.
-Morgan Stanley boosted its position in Maravai LifeSciences Holdings, Inc. (NASDAQ:MRVI) by 35.8% in the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 1,911,878 shares of the company’s stock after purchasing an additional 504,083 shares during the quarter.
-Morgan Stanley owned about 0.74% of Maravai LifeSciences worth $79,783,000 at the end of the most recent reporting period.
-37.45% of the stock is owned by hedge funds and other institutional investors.
+Morgan Stanley grew its holdings in Maravai LifeSciences Holdings, Inc. (NASDAQ:MRVI) by 35.8% during the second quarter, according to the company in its most recent Form 13F filing with the SEC.
+The institutional investor owned 1,911,878 shares of the company’s stock after purchasing an additional 504,083 shares during the quarter.
+Morgan Stanley owned about 0.74% of Maravai LifeSciences worth $79,783,000 as of its most recent filing with the SEC.
+44.13% of the stock is currently owned by hedge funds and other institutional investors.

 Maravai LifeSciences Holdings, Inc, a life sciences company, provides products to enable the development of drug therapies, diagnostics, novel vaccines, and support research on human diseases in the United States and internationally.
 The company's products address the key phases of biopharmaceutical development and include nucleic acids for diagnostic and therapeutic applications, antibody-based products to detect impurities during the production of biopharmaceutical products, and products to detect the expression of proteins in tissues of various species.